Aja Naomi King: 2010–2013: Early work

-2014–present: Breakthrough
+2014–present: Breakthrough and prominence

 In early 2014, King had a recurring role as Ali Henslee in the ABC medical drama series Black Box, starring Kelly Reilly.
 The series was canceled after a single season.
 In February 2014, she was cast as one of the main characters in the ABC legal thriller How to Get Away with Murder, produced by Shonda Rhimes.
 The series stars Viola Davis as a law professor Annalise Keating.
 King plays the role of Michaela Pratt, one of the five lead students, alongside Alfred Enoch, Jack Falahee, Matt McGorry, and Karla Souza.
-The series premiered on September 25, 2014 with generally positive reviews from critics, and 14 million viewers.
+The series premiered on September 25, 2014, with generally positive reviews from critics, and 14 million viewers.
 King received her first NAACP Image Award nomination for her performance in series.

 In 2015, King had her first the leading role in the science-fiction thriller Reversion.
 The film had limited theatrical release on October 9, 2015.
 Also in 2015, she was cast as the female lead in the historical drama film The Birth of a Nation, based on the story of the 1831 slave rebellion led by Nat Turner.
 The film also stars Nate Parker, Aunjanue Ellis, Gabrielle Union, and Armie Hammer.
 She played Nat Turner's wife, Cherry.
 The film premiered in competition at the 2016 Sundance Film Festival on January 25, 2016, and received positive reviews from critics.
 King's performance was also well received.
 Variety placed her in their list of one of the "Biggest Breakthrough Performances" at Sundance, writing that "King transforms herself from contemporary glamour girl to 19th-century slave in Nate Parker's festival smash.
 A harrowing scene late in the film opposite Parker as Nat Turner reveals a depth and range King has never been asked to deliver in her small screen work, and a potential new star is born."
-King has also been shortlisted as a possible contender for the Academy Award for Best Supporting Actress but did not receive a nomination.
-She received a NAACP Image Award for Outstanding Supporting Actress in a Motion Picture nomination for her role.
+King had also been shortlisted as a possible contender for the Academy Award for Best Supporting Actress but did not receive a nomination.
+She received an NAACP Image Award for Outstanding Supporting Actress in a Motion Picture nomination for her role.
 She received the "Rising Star Award" at the 10th annual Essence Black Women In Hollywood event in February 2017.